 Today we continue our exploration of natural science experiments with kids.
 Do you have a lot of wind in your area?
 What makes the wind blow?
 How does wind power energy work?
 How can we use wind energy?
 Have you made any wind turbines or pinwheels?
-While it is not too cold, a fun thing to do is to explore and learn about the wind with fun wind science experiments with kids.
+When it is not too cold, an interesting thing to do is to explore and learn about the wind with fun wind science experiments with kids.

 Fun Wind Science Activities for Kids to Explore Wind Power Energy